 Height and distance will increase as the child’s age increases, so be sure to have a solid idea of who will be using this equipment before purchasing.

 Calculated risks are what all children must learn how and when to, or not to, take.
-This post shows more detail about how risky play can benefit children.
 Yet it is the adult’s duty to ensure that the equipment is suited to the child’s age, and no serious injury shall occur.
 Climbing frames allow kids to constantly assess the risk of falling and hurting themselves, but of course, this does not mean that children should be put in dangerous situations.